svssathvik7/docs/docs/developers/sdk/RedeemsAndRefunds.md

 Redeeming a swap finalizes the transaction on the destination chain, allowing the user to claim their funds.

-### How It Works
+### How it works

-- **HTLC Completion**: The secret generated during the initiation phase is used to unlock the HTLC and complete the transaction.
+- **HTLC completion**: The secret generated during the initiation phase is used to unlock the HTLC and complete the transaction.
-- **Funds Transfer**: The redeemed funds are sent to the specified wallet on the destination chain.
+- **Funds transfer**: The redeemed funds are sent to the specified wallet on the destination chain.

 ### Implementation